ESSER I Fund Frequently Asked QuestionsElementary and Secondary School Relief (ESSER I) fund frequently asked questions and responses.

 11. How are disputes with private schools regarding the amount allocated to provide equitable services to be resolved?
 (Updated 02-Feb-2021)

-12. Why is the CDE not releasing an LEA’s full allocation?
+12. Why is the CDE not apportioning an LEA’s full allocation?
 How will payments be calculated?
 (Added 22-Jul-2020)

 Yes.
 For more information about interest calculation, see Calculating Interest Earned on Federal Funds.